 The City of Cookeville will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in City offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the City of Cookeville, should contact the office of Gail Fowler, ADA/504 Coordinator, as soon as possible but no later than 72 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the City of Cookeville, should contact the office of Carl Sells, ADA/504 Coordinator, as soon as possible but no later than 72 hours before the scheduled event.

 The ADA does not require the City of Cookeville to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

 The City of Cookeville will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.

 Complaints that a program, service, or activity of the City of Cookeville is not accessible to persons with disabilities should be directed to the ADA/504 Coordinator.

 Below describes the primary role and responsibilities of the ADA/504 Coordinator:

 - Ensure that all citizens in the community and members of our workforce have an opportunity to participate in all programs, services, and activities;